survivejs/react-book/manuscript/02_developing_with_webpack.md

 ## Conclusion

 In this chapter, you learned to build and develop using Webpack.
-I will return to the build topic at *Building Kanban*.
-The current setup is not ideal.
+I will return to the build topic at the *Building Kanban* chapter.
+The current setup is not ideal for production.
 At this point it's the development configuration that matters.
 In the next chapter, we will see how to expand the approach to work with React.